miptleha/FrontendTemplate/README.md

 # FrontendTemplate
-Empty application with integrated build system
+Sample static site with integrated build system

 ## Usage
 * Clone this repository in any folder